 “Being completely involved in an activity for its own sake.
 The ego falls away.
 Time flies.
 Every action, movement, and thought follows inevitably from the previous one, like playing jazz.
 Your whole being is involved, and you’re using your skills to the utmost.”

 He and his colleagues have discovered that people are more likely to achieve flow when they are engaged in a task that is moderately challenging – not too challenging to make them feel discouraged, but challenging enough to keep them engaged.
-That actually explains the fact that people are more likely to experience flow when they work on something they enjoy and that challenges them a little, then when they are relaxing (or hibernating).
+That actually explains the fact that people are more likely to experience flow when they work on something they enjoy and that challenges them a little, than when they are relaxing (or hibernating).
 People usually experience flow – the exhilarating, satisfying feeling – when there is this nice balance between the challenges they face and their abilities and resources they have.

 You’re more likely to get into a state of flow when:

 - You are fully present, focusing on the task, and in control of your actions.

 - You are doing what you really love to do and you feel a sense of serenity, timelessness, and clarity.